ClickHouse/ClickHouse/docs/en/operations/system-tables/databases.md

 # system.databases {#system-databases}

-Contains information about database.
-Each database that the server knows about has a corresponding entry in the table.
+Contains information about the databases that are available to the current user.

 Columns: